Dealing With PAYE Settlement Agreements: Entering into a PSA

-When you and the employer have agreed the scope of a proposed PSA the Regulations require the details of the agreement are set out in writing.
+When you and the employer have agreed the proposed PSA, the Regulations require the details are set out in writing.
 A form P626 should be used for that purpose.
-The result will be a PAYE Settlement Agreement.

 Take the following action

 - set out the specific items to be covered, for example, occasional use of a company holiday flat

 - send two copies of the P626 to the employer

 - ask the employer to sign and return both copies